DMCI Homes: History

-DMCI Homes started its commercial operations in 1999 when it constructed its first Medium Rise Development, the Lake View Manors in Taguig.
+DMCI Homes started commercial operations in 1999 when it constructed its first Medium-Rise Development, the Lake View Manors, in Taguig.

-In 2000, the first DMCI Homes hybrid development (Mid- and High-Rise Buildings in a property) is constructed (Hampstead Gardens Condominium).
-It introduced the Pin Wheel Architectural Design which optimized the flow of fresh air and ambient light into the building.
+In 2000, the first DMCI Homes hybrid development (mid- and High-Rise Buildings in a property) (Hampstead Gardens Condominium) was constructed.
+It introduced the Pin Wheel Architectural Design, which optimized the flow of fresh air and ambient light into the building.

 In 2004, the first themed Medium Rise Development, the Mayfield Park Residences in Rizal, was constructed.
 It featured Neo-Asian influences in the buildings’ architecture and landscaping.